brunofavs/SAVI_TP1/README.md

 Repository for Advanced Computer Vision Systems course at University of Aveiro

 ## Repository owner: Bruno Filipe 98374
-## Colaborators: Alexandre Carola 98365; Pedro Martins 103800.
+## Collaborators: Alexandre Carola 98365; Pedro Martins 103800.

 This repository was created for evaluation at Industrial Vision Advanced Systems "SAVI 23-24 Trabalho prático 1".